Jeet Kune Do: Conditioning

 Some of the exercises Lee did included Da Sam Sing or Gak Sam Sing, a traditional method of forearm conditioning practiced in classical Kung Fu.
 He also did exercises simulating a fight against a four-limbed human using the traditional Mook Yan Jong used in Wing Chun.
 Lee was also an avid follower of Indian wrestler The Great Gama's training routine.
 He read articles about him and how he employed his exercises to build his strength for wrestling, incorporating them into his own routine.
 The training routines Lee used included isometrics as well as "the cat stretch", "the squat" (known as "baithak"), and also known as the "deep-knee bend."

 Influence and references in popular culture

 Kato from Green Hornet is the first fictional character to use Jeet Kune Do, as he was portrayed by Bruce Lee in the 1966 TV series.
 In the aforementioned TV series, Lee would demonstrate various techniques associated with Jeet Kune Do.
 Following Lee's death, Kato would utilize JKD in subsequent incarnations of Green Hornet media.

 In Arrow, Jeet Kune Do is the martial arts style of the League of Assassins.

+The anime series Cowboy Bebop features the protagonist Spike Spiegel who employs a martial art heavily resembling Jeet Kune Do with identical various fighting principles like adopting the flexibility of water, and taking advantage of excess movements and force of the opponent are depicted in detail.
+This is particularly prominent in the 8th episode 'Waltz for Venus' where Spike reluctantly mentors an enthuastic but naive youth both verbally and through physical demostration.